dmtrmrv/counter/README.txt

 == Description ==

-Counter is a minimal business theme for coffee shops, bakeries, barbershops, and other cool one-of-a-kind spots with proud counters.
-It features a flexible front page that displays up to ten panels that can display virtually any content.
-You can adjust panel heights, set background images, and change text and link colors using the Customizer without having to install any third-party plugins.
+Counter is a minimal WordPress theme for coffee shops, bakeries, barbershops, and other one-of-a-kind businesses.

 == Copyright ==